TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 32/Job 32.21.md

 ---

-Let me not, I pray you, respect any man's person; Neither will I give flattering titles unto any man.
+Please don't let me respect any man's person, neither will I give flattering titles to any man.